Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 • Provide habitat for birds and other wildlife in the city

-It is recommended that residents avoid exposure to Spongy Moth caterpillars.
+Avoid exposure to Spongy Moth caterpillars.
 Children should be discouraged from playing with any Spongy Moth caterpillars.
 The spiny hairs on the caterpillars can cause welts or a patchy rash that can persist for four to five days.
-Residents experiencing symptoms are advised to contact a heath care professional for advice.
+If you’re experiencing symptoms, contact a health-care professional.

-The Spongy Moth is firmly established in Mississauga, and across Southern Ontario.
+The Spongy Moth is firmly established in Mississauga and across southern Ontario.
 Eradication is not feasible.
-Management programs in Ontario, Canada and the United States are based on minimizing impacts, slowing the spread of the invasive insect but not eradication.
-Area containing host trees within the City of Mississauga will be periodically affected by Spongy Moth for the foreseeable future.
+Management programs in Ontario, Canada and the United States are based on minimizing impacts and slowing the spread of the invasive insect, but not eradication.
+Area containing host trees within the City of Mississauga will be periodically affected by the Spongy Moth for the foreseeable future.

-• the predicted risk of defoliation to a tree or woodland area
+• Predicted risk of defoliation to a tree or woodland area

-• the sensitivity of the tree or woodland area to the effects of defoliation (e.g.: size of tree, species of tree, and the number of years it has been predicted to have experienced defoliation).
+• Sensitivity of the tree or woodland area to the effects of defoliation (e.g.: size of tree, species of tree, and the number of years it has been predicted to have experienced defoliation).

-• the current and predicted state of the Spongy Moth outbreak cycle
+• Current and predicted state of the Spongy Moth outbreak cycle

-• compounding stressors affecting a tree or woodland health (e.g. major storms, tree diseases, etc.).
+• Compounding stressors affecting a tree or woodland health, such as major storms or tree diseases

-• the ability to access the tree/woodland for particular treatment types (e.g.: the height of the trees, the location of roads to allow for equipment access, etc.)
+• Ability to access the tree/woodland for particular treatment types (for example, the height of the trees or the location of roads to allow for equipment access)

 Egg mass removal involves scraping Spongy Moth egg masses from any surface where they are found.
 The eggs are placed in a bucket of soapy water for a minimum of 48 hours to kill the eggs before being disposed of.
 This activity can take place any time after eggs are laid, but typically occurs in the fall and winter months.